al1sant0s/tsto2rgb/README.md

          * 0.png
          * 1.png
          * ...rest of the image files...
+      * menu.png (optional)

-3. only contain images that all share the same dimensions.
+3. only contain images that all share the same dimensions (except for the menu.png image, this one should have a smaller size to match the menu).
 This is quite an important point, and it's necessary to avoid your buildings "wobbling" when their animations are shown in game.
 4. the images must be named in a way that they are listed in the correct order.
 You can simply name them with natural numbers if you wish.
 You can also prepend them with a prefix like "frame_" e.g. frame_00.png, frame_01.png, etc.
+5. The optional menu.png image must be named exactly like that.
+If included, the tool will create under the dlc output directory 4 subfolders with the menu rgb file, one for each tier (ipad, ipad3, retina, iphone).

 To further elaborate on the previous points, nameofthebuilding will be a directory named with the name of your building (prefer to use non-spaced lowercase names here).
 Within the nameofthebuilding directory you should have subdirectories each corresponding to one animation (also called state) your building has.